4 Must Visit Bookstores in Halifax

 The bookstores in Halifax are unique and historic.
 Most of these bookstores also have cafes attached to them.
 You can enjoy a peaceful session of reading while sipping a coffee.

-With the advent of smartphones and Kindles, the craze for books and several visitors to bookstores have taken a drastic dip.
 Except for a few book lovers, the world has migrated to Kindle and phones to read books.
-This has also affected the business of bookstores, and many of the bookstores in Halifax were shut down.
+This has also affected the bookstores business, and many of the bookstores in Halifax were shut down.

 Are you a book lover?
 Have you visited any of these fantastic bookstores in Halifax?
 Tell us in the comment section.